High performance & sustainability, Environmental

-One of the top news story this past year was the Flint, Michigan water crisis, where the water that residents were using in their homes was contaminated with lead.
+One of the top news story in recent years was the Flint, Michigan water crisis, where the water that residents were using in their homes was contaminated with lead.
 We didn’t need to explain how dire the situation was; everyone knew the negative effects of exposure to lead.
 Bottled water was distributed across the city.

 Have you heard of asbestos?
 Even if you don’t know what asbestos is, you know it’s not good to be exposed to it.
 Both of these chemicals are for the most part banned from use in building materials today, but that hasn’t always been the case.

 Asbestos was used in flooring materials up until the 1980s, and both lead and asbestos are common in buildings and homes of a certain age.
 It wasn’t until years after they were installed that we realized the negative effects these elements have on our health.
 Now, we have abatement plans and wear hazmat suits to get rid of them.

 Have you considered that there are other chemicals found in products today that also have adverse effects?
 Leaders in our industry are thinking about how to prevent the next asbestos crisis through education and transparency.
 By partnering with manufacturers, we’re finding ways of exposing the contents of the products and materials we put into our homes, our schools, our hospitals and theaters.